 In a spin-orbit coupled spin unrestricted relativistic ZORA calculation and the ESR block key, the g-tensor and the nuclear magnetic dipole hyperfine interaction (A-tensor) will be calculated, see also Refs.
 [95,96].
 In such a calculation degenerate perturbation theory is used with the external magnetic field or nuclear magnetic field as perturbation.
-The calculation must use the collinear approximation, and symmetry must be

-NOSYM.
-This implementation does not allow for hybrid DFT calculations.
+The calculation must use the collinear approximation, and symmetry must be NOSYM.
+This implementation does allow for metaGGA, and (meta-)hybrid DFT calculations, but then GIAO's are not used.
 There may be more than one unpaired electron.
 Terms due to the spin-polarization density at the nucleus are included in the evaluation of the A-tensor.
 However, one can not set the number of unpaired electrons, the 'spinpolarization' argument of the key CHARGE will be ignored.